migueltorrescosta/obsidian-notes-old/_notes/Public/Islam.md

 2. Misunderstanding the message being shared
 3. A core disagreement between the message of the Koran and my own core beliefs

 In an attempt to figure out the above, I list below the relevant passages.
-The passages are structured as 🔵 Chapter:Verse Passage, where the circle colour is, from big to small: 🔴 🟠 🟡 🟢

 # 🔴 Problematic